Intermediate Philosophy Part 3: Society, Language and Difference

 The course will be taught in a seminar style, and there will be lots of opportunity for discussion and debate.
 Optional exercise will be set as homework, to help you explore and consolidate what you have learned and discussed in class, and extracts from the writings of some of the thinkers covered will be made available as preparatory reading for some of the classes.
 Explanatory handouts will also be provided to help you understand some of the more difficult concepts and arguments covered.
 At the start: Tutor and student self-assesment to establish previous experience of the themes and thinkers covered on the course.

 What else do you need to buy or do

 Notebook and pen, for taking notes in class.
 Students may find it helpful to have Robert Solomon's book Continental Philosophy Since 1750: The Rise and Fall of the Self (about £17.99), as useful background reading, but this is not a requirement of the course.
+All the resources for the course will be available from the Moodle page for the course so there is no need for you to but any additonal texts.
 Extracts from the work of some of the thinkers we are studying will be provided as preparatory reading at home, and exercises will be set as homework for some classes.
 Students who undertake the reading and exercises will find that they gain more from the course.

 What this course could lead to

 Further courses in the wide range of Philosophy classes available at the Centre, or further Philosophy courses elsewhere.
 The subjects covered during the term would also be of interest to and useful for people considering in pursuing other courses in the Humanities and Social Sciences with an emphasis on theory and critical thinking (e.g. Psychology, Sociology, Politics, Anthropology, History, etc).

 I've been to many Centres to study in London and the Mary Ward Centre is one of the nicest I've studied in.MWC student